Heels Down (Ages 9 - 15)

 Yoga & Water Conditioning For The Equestrian

 Often when we think of riding, instructors place their emphasis on the conditioning of the horse, forgetting the key element, the rider.
 With the inception of Heels Down, this factor was included as an integral building block to the program.
 Our specialized yoga program demonstrates to riders how to stretch and manipulate their own muscles to improve their flexibility and balance on the horse.
-Additionally, our inventive water conditioning element, taught by a certified instructor, is held in the heated pool, allowing riders to cross-train their riding muscles in a fun and refreshing way.
+Additionally, our inventive water conditioning element, taught by a certified instructor, is held in the pool, allowing riders to cross-train their riding muscles in a fun and refreshing way.
 Not only are our riders strengthening and aerobically conditioning themselves, but it is a wonderful opportunity to be rejuvenated from the heat of the day.

 The Heels Down instructors are hired specifically for their vast personal experience and thorough knowledge of horses, riding, training and teaching skills.
 Although we have approximately an 80% return rate for our Day Camp riding instructors, Heels Down is far more specialized.
 We are constantly in quest of the best instructors we can find from area professionals, competitive colleges and recommendations within the riding community.
 Working closely with international agencies, who provide highly qualified instructors, Heels Down is able to choose from the elite of the riding world on a global basis.
 For more details about this program, contact the office to speak with the Director.